 Representative Arp is a small business owner and president of Arp Engineering in Monroe, where he is a licensed professional engineer and structural engineer licensed in forty different states.
 He received his Master of Science degree in Civil Engineering from the University of North Carolina at Charlotte where he also serves on the Advisory Board for the William States Lee College of Engineering.

-Representative Arp has been married for the last 30 years.
-He and his wife Anne have two children.
+Representative Arp has been married for more than 34 years.
+He and his wife Anne have two married children and two grandchildren.

 Stay up to date